plan-systems/design-docs/README.md

 ## Welcome to PLAN!

-The goal of PLAN is provide a space for groups to communicate, collaborate, and coordinate logistics.
+The purpose of PLAN is provide an open platform for groups to communicate, collaborate, and coordinate logistics.
 PLAN features:
 - Channels specialized for chat, file sharing, interactive maps, forms, tasking, scheduling, and inventory management
 - A user interface where channels and objects are pinned in virtual spaces
 - Peer-to-peer storage and infrastructure that doesn’t require a central server